 Children will keep a log of physical activity totaling at least 30 minutes outside gym class 3 days each week for 4 consecutive weeks.
 Each month, they’ll submit the log to a designated school staff member who tracks their completed logs in a simple database.
-Staff will email the database to Healthy Futures at the end of each month.
+Staff will electronically send the database to Healthy Futures at the end of each month.
 Healthy Futures will mail prizes to the school for distribution at no cost to the teachers or staff.

 Primarily through Alaska schools, with the help of Healthy Futures, the Department of Health and Social Services, school staff, teachers and parents across Alaska

 And now to the most important question: Why?